Cooper Kupp Player Prop Bets for NFL Week 18 | Los Angeles vs. San Francisco 1/9/2022

 Recent Performances

-- In last week's game against the Ravens, Kupp was targeted seven times and racked up six catches for 95 yards (15.8 yards per catch) and scored one touchdown.
+- In last week's matchup with the Ravens, Kupp caught six passes for 95 yards (15.8 yards per reception) and scored one touchdown while being targeted seven times.

-- Kupp's 33 targets have led to 25 grabs for 340 yards (113.3 per game) and three touchdowns over his last three outings.
+- Kupp's stat line over his last three games includes 25 grabs for 340 yards and three touchdowns.
+He averaged 113.3 yards per game, and was targeted 33 times.

 Kupp's Los Angeles Teammates